dougeby/IntuneDocs/intune/early-edition.md

 ### Reset passwords for Android O devices <!-- 1238299 -->
 You'll be able to reset the passwords for enrolled Android O devices.
 When you send a "Reset password" request to an Android O device, it sets a new device unlock password or a managed profile challenge to the current user.
 The password or challenge is sent based on whether the device has a profile owner or a device owner, and immediately takes effect.

+### Local device security option settings <!-- 1251887 -->
+You will be to enable security settings on Windows 10 devices using the new Local Device Security Option settings.
+Find these settings in the Endpoint Protection category when you create a Windows 10 device configuration policy.

 ### Microsoft Intune Government <!--1285219 -->